walkable-server/walkable/doc/schema.md

 **Overview** section.
 Now let's walk through each key of the schema map in details.

-> Note about SQL snippets below:
+> Notes:
-> - they have been simplified for explanation purpose
+> - SQL snippets have been simplified for explanation purpose
-> - they use backticks as quote marks
+> - Backticks are used as quote marks
+> - For clarity, part of the schema may not be included

 ## :idents

 Idents are the root of all queries.
-From an SQL dbms perspective, you must start from a table.
+From an SQL dbms perspective, you must start your graph query from somewhere, and it's a table.

 ### Keyword idents